AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 We'd like to restore a common understanding of accessibility rules for implementers and users alike.
-The new rules should both be effective at preventing errors and feel natural and compatible in an Ada environment.
+The new rules should both be effective at preventing errors and feel natural and compatible in an Ada environment while removing dynamic accessibility checking.

 Guide-level explanation
 =======================